Hyuto/yolo-nas-onnx/yolo-nas-py/README.md

 python detect.py -m <YOLO-NAS-ONNX-MODEL-PATH> -v <VIDEO-INPUT-PATH>
 ```

-Note: you can pass `0` on `VIDEO-INPUT-PATH` to direct processing from webcam.
+Note: you can pass `int` as an index on `VIDEO-INPUT-PATH` to direct processing from webcam.

 ## Custom Trained YOLO-NAS Models